apioo/fusio-docs/docs/backend/api/routes.md

 # Routes

 A route redirects the incoming request to an action.

-In
-order to be able to evolve an API it is possible to add multiple versions for the same route.
-For each version it is possible to specify the allowed request methods.
-Each method describes the request and response schema and the action which is executed upon request.
+Beside the action you can attach various meta information to a route like the request and response schemas or a description.
+Fusio can use these information to generate a fitting OpenAPI specification.
 If a request method is public it is possible to request the API endpoint without an access token.

 ![routes_update](/img/backend/api/routes_update.png)